Hidden file and hidden directory: GNOME and KDE Plasma

-In the GNOME desktop environment (as well as programs using GLib), filenames listed in a file named .hidden are excluded from the directory containing the file.
-In the file manager, keyboard shortcut includes both dotfiles and files listed in .hidden.
+In the GNOME and KDE Plasma desktop environments (as well as programs using GLib), filenames listed in a file named .hidden are excluded from the directory containing the file.
+In both the GNOME Files and Dolphin file managers, the keyboard shortcut includes both dotfiles and files listed in .hidden.

 macOS

 In addition to the dotfile behaviour, files with the invisible attribute are excluded by Finder although not by ls.

 The invisible attribute can be set or cleared via the SetFile command.
 For example, command line SetFile -a V jimbo hides the file jimbo.
 Starting in Snow Leopard, the chflags command can also be used.
 For example, chflags hidden jimbo is equivalent.

 Windows and DOS

-The FAT, NTFS, and ReFS file systems, which have originated from DOS and Windows, maintain two file attributes called "hidden" and a "system" for each item.
+The FAT, NTFS, and ReFS file systems, which have originated from DOS and Windows, maintain two file attributes called "hidden" and "system" for each item.
 Items with these attributes are hidden.

 Command Prompt

 In Windows Command Prompt, the dir command excludes items that have either the "hidden" or "system" attributes.
 If invoked with the /a command-line switch, the command shows all items, even the hidden ones.
 Its variations /as and /ah respectively display files with the "system" and "hidden" attributes.

 The attrib.exe command-line utility, included will all versions of MS-DOS and Windows, can set or clear attributes.